Discover why product managers, ecommerce directors, and everyone in between is turning to the power of searchable session replay

 Understanding the user experience around design can be as simple as watching sessions, observing behavior and user interactions with the design, experimenting, and iterating on the design further.

-Session replay is increasingly being used by customer support professionals either to help supply important context toward solving customer support tickets or even allowing for customer support teams to co-browse with users “live.”
+Session replay has become a must-have customer support tool for professionals.
+Why?
+Playback gives support agents important context around solving customer support tickets—it even allowing for customer support teams to co-browse with users “live.”

 Now that you have thousands of user sessions, how do you find specific sessions?

-As explained in Session Recording Capabilities, session replay tools record what happens in the DOM.
+Session replay tools record what happens in the DOM.
 Different session replay tools can capture more (or less) than others as web and app elements vary in their complexity.
 If your site has a particularly nuanced or complicated setup, it’s worth checking to make sure the session replay tool you’re researching will work.

-Different session replay tools necessarily use proprietary code.
-That can affect the speed of your site.
+Session replay tools necessarily use proprietary code to capture data from your site or app.
+The technology and implementation can affect the speed of your site.